 Our 16 week training plans target all the areas of fitness that are critical to getting you around the 235km course in your best possible time.

-Whether you are a first timer looking for a big new challenge or you are returning rider looking to go faster to achieve your goal time, following a structured training plan is always a great way to ensure you are ticking all the boxes to achieve optimal fitness.
+Whether you are a first timer looking for a big challenge or you are returning rider that wants achieve your goal time, following a structured training plan is a great way to ensure you are ticking all the boxes to achieve optimal fitness.

-The HPTek 16 week Training Program for 2021 Peaks Challenge is a proven template.
-It has been tweaked the past years and covers all the aspects of fitness to ensure you are good to go come the event on March 7th.
-You can find the training programs on our training and preparation page or on Training Peaks
+Stephen Lane’s 16 week training program for Peaks Challenge is a proven template.
+It has been tweaked the past years and covers all the aspects of fitness to ensure you are good to go come event day.

-For anyone new to training programs here a few tips to ensure you get the most out of the training program.
+For anyone new to training programs, read on for a few tips from Stephen to ensure you get the most out of your training.

 1. Choose the volume that is right for you